cyberphor/cyber-security-tool-kit/appendixes/appendix-k/README.md

 ## Case Templates

 ### K-1.
 Overview
 Our case templates represent what we plan to do if we detect something suspicious or malicious within the network.
-Every Task Group below represents a different phase of the incident handling process.
+Each task group below represents a different phase of the incident handling process.

 ### K-2.
 Case Templates
 * Template name: Suspicious activity